Bass Triads: Why They Matter More Than Scales

 4. Play all four triads and their inversions up and down the neck, in every key.

-5. Start on any note, any position, any string combination — rhythmically group them however you want.
+5. Start on any note, any position, any string combination, and rhythmically group them however you want.

 Key takeaways

-• The notes of the scale are just ways to connect the triad notes.
-The triad is the skeleton; the scale is the connective tissue.
+• The notes of the scale are simply ways to connect the triad notes.
+The triad is the core of the line, and the scale notes connect the triad notes together.

 • 7ths, 9ths, 11ths, and 13ths are upper-structure chord tones, which means every note in a scale can function as a chord tone depending on how you use it.

-• Master major and minor first (that's ninety-five percent of the work), then add diminished (minor with a flat 5) and augmented, in every key, every position, up and down the neck.
+• Work major and minor first (that is ninety-five percent of the work), then add diminished (minor with a flat 5) and augmented, in every key, every position, up and down the neck.

 Harmony is one of the fundamentals I teach, and triads are where the real harmonic work starts.
-Once you're sold on why triads matter, the next step is getting them physically under your fingers — see fingering positions for triads on your bass neck for the "how."
+Once you're sold on why triads matter, the next step is getting them physically under your fingers, so see fingering positions for triads on your bass neck for the "how."
 If you want a structured path through all of this, online bass lessons via Zoom are available.

 Read the transcript